Autoregressive Guidance of Deep Spatially Selective Filters using Bayesian Tracking for Efficient Extraction of Moving Speakers: Experimental Setup

 The $\ell_1$ norms are computed over temporal waveform and \ac{stft} time-frequency bins respectively, with $\alpha^{\tinySuper{(\ell_1)}}=10$ balancing both domains~\cite{tesch24ssf_journal}.
 For the \ac{mimo} extension in \cref{eq:mimo_ssf_sequential}, $\mathcal{L}^{\tinySuper{(\mathrm{MISO})}}$ is averaged across all microphone channels, yielding

 Pretraining runs for 50 epochs using the Adam optimizer with an initial learning rate of 10$^{-3}$.
 Exponential decay with a factor of 0.955 decimates the learning rate during pretraining.

-\textbf{\textit{Fine-tuning}} After pretraining, we \textit{fine-tune} \mbox{SpatialNet} with the \ac{doa} estimates of the weakly guided Bayesian \ac{tst} algorithms.
+\textbf{\textit{Fine-tuning}} After pretraining, we fine-tune \mbox{SpatialNet} with the \ac{doa} estimates of the weakly guided Bayesian \ac{tst} algorithms.
 Fine-tuning continues with the reduced learning rate of 10$^{-4}$ and lasts for 20 additional epochs.
 To avoid the inherent non-parallelizability of the \ac{ar} \ac{tse} pipelines, we adapt the pseudo-\ac{ar} training strategy used in~\cite{shen25arise,wang17recurrent_deep_stacking} for our setup.
-Specifically, non-\ac{ar} (open-loop) tracking results, which are based on noisy measurements at training start and later incorporate enhanced speech, are stored during each epoch and used for \ac{ssf} guidance in the following, thereby emulating \ac{ar} (closed-loop) inference.
-Although the \ac{ar} tracking algorithms are inherently dependent on the \ac{ssf} performance, which evolves during fine-tuning, fixing their parameters after the first epoch and then performing a final parameter sweep proved sufficient, see \cref{fig:kalman_parameter_finetuning}.
-To preserve spatial cues in the estimates of \mbox{SpatialNet}-\ac{mimo}, we incorporate the \ac{ipd} loss $\mathcal{L}^{\tinySuper{(\mathrm{IPD})}}$~\cite{battula25MIMO_localization}
+Specifically, \diffComm{non-\ac{ar} (open-loop) tracking results, which are based on noisy measurements at training start and later incorporate enhanced speech, are stored during each epoch and used for \ac{ssf} guidance in the following, thereby emulating \ac{ar} (closed-loop) inference.
+Although the \ac{ar} tracking algorithms are inherently dependent on the \ac{ssf} performance, which evolves during fine-tuning, fixing their parameters after the first epoch and then performing a final parameter sweep proved sufficient, see \cref{fig:kalman_parameter_finetuning}.}{in each fine-tuning epoch, we load cached \ac{doa} estimates from the previous epoch, which are initialized from noisy measurements at training start and later incorporate enhanced speech.
+We use these trajectories to train the \ac{ssf} fully parallelized and then leverage the resulting processed speech signals to compute open-loop (non-AR) \ac{doa} estimates, which we store for the next epoch.
+Since the \ac{ssf} is optimized with degraded tracking results based on processed speech signals, the pseudo-AR training strategy emulates closed-loop error propagation.
+While the \ac{ar} tracking algorithms are inherently dependent on the \ac{ssf} performance, we found that their optimal parameterization only varies slightly throughout fine-tuning, as shown in \cref{fig:kalman_parameter_finetuning}.
+As a result, we limit the number of \ac{tst} optimization steps to a parameter sweep after the first and the final fine-tuning epoch, both conducted on the validation subset.
+Note that the final parameter sweep solely affects inference.} To preserve spatial cues in the estimates of \mbox{SpatialNet}-\ac{mimo}, we incorporate the \ac{ipd} loss $\mathcal{L}^{\tinySuper{(\mathrm{IPD})}}$~\cite{battula25MIMO_localization}